Patrick Mynhardt

 For Dodedans he won the Anton de Waal Trophy for the best Afrikaans performance of the year, 1967.

-He was a recipient of a Johannesburg Theatre Management Lifetime Achievement Award at the FNB Vita Awards presented at the Theatre on the Square, Sandton, in 2002.
+In 2002 he was a recipient of a Johannesburg Theatre Management Lifetime Achievement Award at the FNB Vita Awards presented at the Theatre on the Square, Sandton.

 Sources